 Science Summer Camps

-This summer, we offer fun and challenging camps for science enthusiasts entering 6th–12th grade at five locations: the DNALC's Long Island centers in Cold Spring Harbor and Lake Success; Harlem DNA Lab in New York City; Stony Brook University's CESAME Center; and Brookhaven National Laboratory.
+This summer, we offer fun and challenging camps for science enthusiasts entering 6th–12th grade at four locations: the Dolan DNALC and CSHL main campus in Cold Spring Harbor; DNALC West in Lake Success; Harlem DNA Lab in New York City.
 Guided by experienced instructors, students use sophisticated laboratory and computer equipment to perform experiments several grade levels ahead of their peers.

 Fun with DNA (entering grade 6 or 7) immerses students in activities and experiments designed to build a strong foundation in biology.
 Through model-making, microscope observations, and laboratories – including DNA extraction and genetic engineering – participants build an understanding of cell biology, microbiology, genetics, and biotechnology.